MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-detect-remediate-get-started.md

 :::image type="content" source="media/app-governance/mapg-cc-overview-alerts.png" alt-text="Screenshot of the App governance > Overview tab with the Latest alerts section highlighted." lightbox="media/app-governance/mapg-cc-overview-alerts.png":::

 On the **Overview** tab, the **Latest alerts** section lists the most recent alerts.
-You can use this to quickly see the current app alert activity for your tenant.
+You can use these recent alerts to quickly see the current app alert activity for your tenant.

 To see all of the alerts, select the **Alerts** tab.